2021-07-25

 Chapter 7: the Moral Foundations of Politics

 Kinda goes though the same pairs as chapter 6, but slightly differently.
 But... well, example: We are the descendants of successful tribalists, not their more individualistic cousins.
-I think this is true, but irrelevant to morality.
+I think this is true, but irrelevant to morality6.
 It can explain instincts and behaviour, but not morals.
 Or one of the most important insights into the origins of morality is that "selfish" genes can give rise to generous creatures, as long as those creatures are selective in their generosity.
-Altruism toward kin is not a puzzle at all.
+Altruism7 toward kin is not a puzzle at all.
 Altruism toward non-kin...
 Robert Trivers published his theory of reciprocal altruism... evolution could create altruists in a species where individuals could remember their prior interactions with other individuals and then limit their current niceness to those who were likely to repay the favor.
 This too is true, but is again mixing instinct and morality.
 Altruism is not a moral requirement: you are not required to behave altruistically.
 If someone behaves A to you, you are semi-required to reciprocate, but that's different.
 Discusses disgust/sanctity in the context of food-gathering by omnivores, which again may explain our visceral disgust, but again not morality... and has effectively been re-purposed into taboo enforcement3.

 Is some of this stuff backwards?
 He uses the idea of "the sanctity of the natural environment", as indeed do many others, but this is inappropriate: rather, it is retrofitting the word "sanctity" on, in order to trigger the desired emotions.
 Now I get to the end, I discover that what he was trying to tell us is how/why these pairs evolved.